MileHacker Logo

 Morning (Arrival & City Access): Use the KLIA Ekspres to KL Sentral (28 minutes).
 From KL Sentral, use the MRT to reach Pasar Seni or Bukit Bintang.
 Visit the iconic Petronas Twin Towers (exterior viewing and KLCC Park).

-Afternoon (Culture & Retail): Explore Central Market for souvenirs and handicrafts.
-Walk through the bustling streets of The people's republic of chinatown for a cultural immersion and street food snacks.
+Afternoon (Culture & Retail): Explore Central Market for souvenir shopping and handicrafts.
+Wander through the bustling streets of The people's the republic of chinatown for a cultural immersion and street food snacks.
 Catch the MRT back to KL Sentral, then the KLIA Ekspres to the airport for your departure.

 Quick Trip Essentials